 - No evidence.
 A court should not convict a defendant of a crime unless it finds that the prosecution proved the defendant's guilt beyond a reasonable doubt.
 If the defense attorney can show that the prosecution lacks sufficient incriminating evidence that the defendant violated the federal firearm ban, then the case should be dropped.

-Note that it's not a defense that the defendant honestly wasn't aware of the federal firearm ban.
+Note that it is not a defense that the defendant honestly was not aware of the federal firearm ban.
 People who know they were convicted and know they possessed a firearm are liable under the federal firearm ban whether or not they knew about the ban.